Skip to Main Content

 Mortgage statistics for North Carolina

 North Carolina’s housing markets and home values vary widely, from the metro areas of Charlotte and Raleigh-Durham to the coastal vibe of the Outer Banks to the mountainous region around Asheville.
-Here are some statistics about mortgages and the housing market in The Tar Heel State:
+Use the statistics below as an entry point, but research more about how quickly homes are selling — and for how much – in the local market where you’re browsing.

 Mortgage options in North Carolina

-• North Carolina conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio no more than 45 percent.
-If you make a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI) premiums, as well.
+• North Carolina conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio of no more than 45 percent.
+If you make a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

 • North Carolina VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
-A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 2.15 percent.
+A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 2.15 percent for first use.

 First-time homebuyer programs in North Carolina